JetBrains/kotlin-web-site/pages/docs/reference/mpp-publish-lib.md

 ## Structure of publications

-The `maven-publish` plugin automatically creates publications for each target that can be built on the current host, except for the Android target, which needs an [additional step to configure publishing](#publish-an-android-library).
+The Kotlin plugin when used with `maven-publish` automatically creates publications for each target that can be built on the current host, except for the Android target, which needs an [additional step to configure publishing](#publish-an-android-library).

 Publications of a multiplatform library include an additional _root_ publication `kotlinMultiplatform` that stands for the